A dense pumpkin cake covered in the fluffiest cream cheese frosting, caramel and pralines, because why not.

 - I’ve used caramel to keep the cake itself moist.
 Poke holes in the top of the cake rounds and drizzle each cake round with 1/4 cup of caramel while the cake is still warm.

 - You can make the cake one day in advance.
 Just be careful when storing it.
-I like to stick a few toothpicks into the completely cooled cake and tent aluminum foil over the cake.
-At this point it can be left on the counter or stored in the refrigerator overnight.
-Just be careful not to allow the foil to touch the sticky tops of the caramel covered cake.
-It will stick and then tear a layer off the cake when you try to remove it.
+I like to stick a few toothpicks into the completely cooled cake and tent aluminium foil over the cake.
+At this point, it can be left on the counter or stored in the refrigerator overnight.
+Just be careful not to allow the foil to touch the sticky tops of the caramel-covered cake.
+It will stick and then tear a layer off of the cake when you try to remove it.

 - Same with the pumpkin spice blend.
 These can be tricky to find, you can easily make your own.
 And this only takes a few minutes, tops.

 - The frosting should be made just before you are ready to assemble the cake.
 The frosting uses whipped cream and could deflate if you leave it to sit for a bit.
 I’m not gonna recommend that.

 - That said, don’t try to frost the cake the day before.

 - To make the frosting, make sure the ingredients and the bowl and the whisk are very cold.

 - Once assembled this cake should be refrigerated until serving.